Marklogic-retired/marklogic-data-hub/_pages/understanding/upgrading.md

 | 3.0.0 | 4.x |
 | 2.0.4+ | 4.x |

-If you are upgrading both DHF and MarkLogic, you can upgrade them independently of each other.
+If you are upgrading both DHF and MarkLogic, you can upgrade them independently of each other as long as you are running at least the [minimally supported version of MarkLogic](#required-software).
+If you are running an older version of MarkLogic, then you should upgrade MarkLogic before upgrading DHF.

 ## How to Upgrade Data Hub Framework
 You can upgrade Data Hub Framework using the following methods.
 We recommend using `ml-gradle`.